 Before diving into specific styles, let’s identify the pieces of information you’ll need to pull from your lab manual.
 Finding these details first will make building the final citation much easier, regardless of the format you need to use.

-• Author: Is it a specific person (like your professor) or a group (like the Department of Chemistry)?
+- Author: Is it a specific person (like your professor) or a group (like the Department of Chemistry)?
 The title page of the manual should have this information.
-If no author is listed, the department name is your best bet.
+If no author is listed, the school name is your best bet.

-• Title: This is the full title of the lab manual, including any subtitles or course codes (e.g., “CHEM 101L Laboratory Manual”).
+- Title: This is the full title of the laboratory manual, including any subtitles or course codes (e.g., “CHEM 101L Laboratory Manual”).

-• Publication Date: Look for a year on the cover or inside the first few pages.
-If there isn’t one, use the year you took the course, as this is its publication year for your purposes.
+- Publication Date: Look for a year on the cover or inside the first few pages.
+If there isn’t one, use the year you took the course, as this is the year it was issued, which also works for a cited class document.

-• Publisher & Location: The publisher is almost always the university.
+- Publisher & Location: The institution is almost always the university.
 The location is the city and state where the university is located.

 Citation Style Breakdowns